fkia413/CodeBusters/README.md

 ### GitHub Workflow

-We utilised feature-branches in our project, namely 7  branches: main, dev, feature-front-end, feature-flask, feature-database, feature-testing and feature-docker.
-We would aim to work in separate branches in order to minimise merging issues.
-Furthermore, we created pull requests to merge code that we had been working on to the dev branch (see screenshots).
-On the last day, we pushed all the code from dev to main.
+Following the Feature Branch Model, we utilised `feature-branches` in our project (namely 7 branches: `main`, `dev`, `feature-front-end`, `feature-flask`, `feature-database`, `feature-testing` and `feature-docker`).
+The aim was to work in separate branches in order to minimise merging issues.
+Furthermore, we used other features provided by GitHub (i.e., pull requests) to merge new features into the `dev` branch (see screenshots).
+On the last day, due to having completed the development of the application and having our first version, we pushed everything from the `dev` branch to the `main` one (this is what the end-user would effectively see and access).

-We also set up branch protection for our important branches, namely main and feature-database (see screenshots).
-We had to review each change before accepting the pull request, which added an extra layer of protection.
+On an additional note, we also set up branch protection for the most important branches, namely main and `feature-database` (see screenshots).
+We had to review each change before accepting the pull request, which added that code review aspect that would effectively be done in a real-world scenario.

 ## Testing